 Head over to Neve’s pricing section on ThemeIsle.com and purchase a plan.

-After purchase, you can download the Neve Pro Addon plugin along with your license key from the store.
+After the purchase, you can download the Neve Pro Addon plugin along with your license key from the store.

 Come back to your WordPress admin and install the plugin from the Zip file.